Ameelio/readme/CONTRIBUTING.md

 All other issues can be submitted on GitHub.

-When filing an issue, make sure to answer these five questions:
+When filing an issue, make sure to answer these three questions:

 1. What did you do?
 2. What did you expect to see?